erikcox/ecox.rocks/_posts/2014-08-28-Getting-Started-With-Android-Development.md

 Start up Android studio and create a new project.

     File > New Project > Android Project

+Give your project a name and choose blank activity.

 An Activity in Android is a presentation layer for the UI.